uzh-rpg/eds-buildconf/README.md

 docker@20220401-1015 $ rock-convert --use_sample-time eds.0.log
 ```

-The resulting eds.0.log file shoudl be in the newly created updated folder.
+The resulting eds.0.log file should be in the newly created "updated" folder in /tmp/20220401-1015.
 You can replay the log files and visualize the results by doing
 ```console
 docker@javi $ cd rock/dev